A fight over how to enforce immigration laws reaches the Supreme Court

 Owings says she had a number of clients who had been following the guidance and checking in with ICE for years who suddenly found themselves in detention.
 She remembers one man in particular whose wife was pregnant at the time of his check-in with ICE.

-"He had a wife who was a high-risk pregnancy and a few weeks away from delivering, And they were like, well, he used a false name one time ten years ago, so we're taking you in today," Owings recalls.
+"He had a wife who was a high-risk pregnancy and a few weeks away from delivering, and they were like, well, he used a false name one time 10 years ago, so we're taking you in today," Owings recalls.
 "I really hope that we don't get back to that era."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.